CooperstoneLab/MS2extract/README.md

 extracted using this package and using PCDL, a compound library developed by Agilent.

-In this case, we include the MS2 spectra extracted with PCDL and use cosine similarity score to compare them by the `compare_spectra()` function.
+Thus, we include the MS2 spectra extracted with PCDL and use cosine similarity score to compare them by the `compare_spectra()` function.

 ``` r
 # MS2 PCDL spectra